Manuscript evidence for superior

 New Testament reliability

 The New Testament is constantly under attack and its reliability and accuracy are often contested by critics.
 But, if the critics want to disregard the New Testament, then they must also disregard other ancient writings by Plato, Aristotle, and Homer.
 This is because the New Testament documents are better preserved and more numerous than any other ancient writing.
-Because the copies are so numerous, they can be cross checked for accuracy.
-This process has determined that the biblical documents are extremely consistent and accurate.
+Because they are so numerous, they can be cross checked for accuracy...and they are very consistent.